feathersui/feathersui-starling/documentation/help/markdown/faq/index.md

 Use the latest, bleeding edge code from the [Feathers Github project](https://github.com/joshtynjala/feathers) at your own risk.
 This code is in development, and it may be unstable at times.
 The newest code from the [Starling Github project](https://github.com/Gamua/Starling-Framework) may be required to use it if Feathers has begun using new features or if anything in the Starling APIs has changed.
 Check the [Feathers README file](https://github.com/joshtynjala/feathers/blob/master/README.md) to see which version of Starling is currently required by the unstable version of Feathers.

+### Does Feathers support visual debugging similar to "inspect element" in web browsers?

+Check out the [monsterdebugger-client-starling](https://github.com/joshtynjala/monsterdebugger-client-starling) open source project.
+It adds support for Starling and Feathers to [Monster Debugger](http://www.monsterdebugger.com/) by De Monsters.

 ## Architecture

 ### Why don't the Feathers components have default skins?